On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks: Solvability Conditions

 \subsection{Authenticated messages}

-Theorem \ref{rm:maurer} by Maurer et al.\cite{DBLP:conf/srds/MaurerTD15} identifies the base condition enabling one-to-one reliable communication from a defined source $p_s$ and a specific target $p_t$ starting at time $j$, that is, the existence of a set of journeys $p_s \rightsquigarrow_k p_t$ in $\mathcal{G}_{[j,*]}$ with $k>2f$.
-More specifically, there must exist a set of journeys $p_s \rightsquigarrow_{2f+1} p_t$ in $\mathcal{G}_{[j,*]}$ that cannot be cut by any set of $2f$ nodes\cite{DBLP:conf/srds/MaurerTD15}.
-Maurer et al.\cite{DBLP:conf/srds/MaurerTD15} additionally studied the one-to-one at time $j$ specification in the perfect links, negligible computation and \textit{authenticated message} setting.
+Theorem \ref{rm:maurer} by Maurer et al.~\cite{DBLP:conf/srds/MaurerTD15} identifies the base condition enabling one-to-one reliable communication from a defined source $p_s$ and a specific target $p_t$ starting at time $j$, that is, the existence of a set of journeys $p_s \rightsquigarrow_k p_t$ in $\mathcal{G}_{[j,*]}$ with $k>2f$.
+More specifically, there must exist a set of journeys $p_s \rightsquigarrow_{2f+1} p_t$ in $\mathcal{G}_{[j,*]}$ that cannot be cut by any set of $2f$ nodes~\cite{DBLP:conf/srds/MaurerTD15}.
+Maurer et al.~\cite{DBLP:conf/srds/MaurerTD15} additionally studied the one-to-one at time $j$ specification in the perfect links, synchronous computation and \textit{authenticated message} setting.
+We recall its solution in Appendix \ref{sec:results2} and the identified solvability condition in the following.